SAP/abap-cleaner/docs/rules/ReadTableRule.md

     READ TABLE its_any WITH TABLE KEY seckey COMPONENTS comp1 = 1 comp2 = abap_true TRANSPORTING NO FIELDS.
     DATA(lv_line_index) = sy-tabix.

+    " WARNING: using a table expression for the following code only works if 'comp1 = lv_value' entries always " exist.
+Otherwise, for sorted tables, READ TABLE returns the would-be position in sort order, while a " table expression returns 0, thus causing INSERT ...
+INDEX 0 to dump.
+    READ TABLE lts_other WITH KEY comp1 = lv_value TRANSPORTING NO FIELDS.
+    INSERT ls_entry INTO lts_other INDEX sy-tabix.

     " ----------------------------------------------------------------------------------------------
     " the following variants of READ TABLE can NOT be automatically replaced with table expressions: